-I am an associate professor of Physics and Astronomy at George Mason University and Director of Education for the Quantum Materials Center.
-My astrophysics research is focused on understanding the evolution of galaxies over cosmic time primarily by studying the baryonic content of galaxies and the intergalactic medium.
-Astronomers are not the only ones fascinated by how the universe works, making astronomy a great way to draw in students and educate the public about science.
+I am an associate professor of Physics and Astronomy at George Mason University and Director of Education for the Quantum Science and Engineering Center.
+I am an astrophysicist and a physics education researcher.
 My work in STEM education research spans undergraduate education, graduate education, and faculty development.
 I am interested in how we expand the use of research-based teaching practices as a mechanism to improve student learning in the undergraduate classroom.
 This is the focus of a current project that I am leading in physics which involves introductory physics teaching, but also graduate student and faculty development.
-With the Quantum Materials Center I am exploring how we can prepare students coming from a broad range of STEM backgrounds for the quantum information science workforce.
+With the Quantum Science and Engineering Center I am exploring how we can prepare students coming from a broad range of STEM backgrounds for the quantum information science workforce.
+We are working to build awareness of quantum information science and engineering with K-12 stduents and teachers, undergraduate, and graduate students.
+We are also developing postsecondary courses and programs to help students deepen their knowledge in this area.
+Our research is exploring students knowledge and interest in QISE and how we can best develop that interest and knowledge across diverse student populations.

 Jessica L. Rosenberg